How Long Do RV Batteries Last?

-The first concern of anyone considering boondocking in the wilds is “How long will my battery last dry camping?”
+The first concern of anyone considering dry camping in the wilds is “How long will my battery last boondocking?”
 In order to enjoy lights, refrigerated food, running water, A/C, or heat will require electricity in some form.
 When the RV is not plugged in, that electricity usually has to come from batteries.

 Under normal use conditions – lights, propane refrigerator, charging phones etc and water pump, a 12v battery will last 2-3 days.
-This time can be extended by conserving electricity, conserving water (not running the pump), shutting off lights as much as possible, or simply by upgrading or adding extra batteries.
+This time can be extended by adjusting power usage, conserving water (not running the pump), shutting off lights as much as possible, or simply by upgrading or adding extra batteries.

 Boondocking on Battery Power